article banner

 The rise of sharing economy competitors such as Airbnb may be starting to squeeze some profit margins, but there is no doubt that the dominance of OTAs is reducing customers' exposure to branded content and spreading demand over less well known establishments.
 Businesses are therefore looking at how to retain their customers and attract new ones, through better marketing and sales as well as collaborating with strategic partners to offer new services.
 This can counteract 'de-branding' in the digital space caused by OTAs and respond to the perceived benefits of the new low-cost challengers in the sharing economy.

 A focus on differentiation is vital.
-Our recent Hotels 2020 [ 1498 kb ] report suggests businesses in the sector are not moving fast enough to embrace the age of mass personalisation.
+Our recent Hotels 2020 report suggests businesses in the sector are not moving fast enough to embrace the age of mass personalisation.
 Over the next five years, as the so-called 'digital natives' or 'millenials' become key customers, businesses need to make digital a part of everything they do – from marketing and distribution to in-room entertainment.
 Hotels can make their brands stand out in the digital environment by adopting mass personalisation to surprise and delights guests.

 Of course, businesses must be wary of de-humanising the hotel experience and of data security concerns.
 The winners and losers will be separated by those who adapt best to the digital revolution.
 Investment in sales and marketing on its own will not be enough.
 It has to be targeted to drive a better customer experience, but not intrusively so.
 Businesses that can balance automation with a personal touch will thrive in this new landscape.